The Safest and Most Dangerous Places in White House, PA: Crime Maps and Statistics

 Is White House, PA Safe?

-The B grade indicates that the rate of crime is slightly lower than that of the average US city.
-White House ranks in the 68th percentile for safety, meaning it is safer than 68% of cities but less safe than 32%.
-This analysis applies only to White House's official city boundaries.
+The B overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where White House's combined rate is slightly lower than the norm.
+White House sits in the 68th percentile, ahead of 68% of cities and behind 32%.
+The grade covers only White House's official city boundaries.
 See the table below for nearby cities.

-The crime rate in White House is 18.70 per 1,000 residents in the typical year.
-White House Residents generally consider the south part of the city to be the safest.
-Your chance of being a victim of crime in White House varies by neighborhood - ranging from 1 in 53 in the northwest neighborhoods to 1 in 57 in the south.
+The overall crime rate in White House is 18.70 per 1,000 residents in a typical year.
+Residents generally consider the south part of the city the safest.
+Your chance of being a victim ranges from 1 in 53 in the northwest neighborhoods to 1 in 57 in the south.

-When looking at total crime counts (rather than per capita rates), the north parts of White House, PA see the most incidents - about 1 per year.
-In contrast, the southwest part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the north parts of White House, PA report the most crime, about 1 cases per year.
+The southwest part reports the fewest, around 0 per year.

 The Cost of Crime™ in White House, PA

-The total projected cost of crime in White House for 2025 is $38,698.
-This translates to approximately $328 per resident and $826 per household.
-On average, crime-related costs account for 1.1% of the median household income in White House.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in White House for 2025 is $38,698, about $328 per resident and $826 per household.
+That equals 1.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 52.4%